jimmejardine/qiqqa-open-source/docs-src/Qiqqa Internals/Configuration Overrides for Developers and Testers.md

 	TextExtraction: true,           // when false: this kills the mupdf based text extraction and OCR tasks
 	SuggestingMetadata: true,       // when false: this kills the metadata (Title, Author, etc.) suggesting from extracted text
-	BuildSearchIndex: true,         // when false: this kills the Lucene-based search index build/update process }
+	BuildSearchIndex: true,         // when false: this kills the Lucene-based search index build/update process
+	RenderPDFPagesForSidePanels: true,         // this kills the rendering of PDF pages to thumbnails in preview sidepanels
+	RenderPDFPagesForReading: true,            // this kills the rendering of PDF pages to main panel PDF view/read/edit tabs (NOT thumbnails!)
+	RenderPDFPagesForOCR: true,                // this kills the rendering of PDF pages for OCR-ing a document's pages via QiqqaOCR background application
+}
 ```